Barnett Gill Barnett Gill

-Brandon Alimony Lawyer
+Brandon Alimony Attorney

 When couples decide to divorce, one spouse may need financial assistance from the other spouse to adjust to life after a divorce.
 While alimony is not required in a divorce, a spouse can request such payments.
 Both parties can either agree on the need for alimony or a judge can decide whether such payments are necessary and for how long.